arcan1s/ahriman/docs/faq.rst

    This command will prompt you for several questions.
 Most of them may be left default, but you will need to fill real name and email address with some data.
 Because at the moment the service doesn't support passphrases, it must be left blank.

 #.
-   The command above will generate key and print its hash, something like ``8BE91E5A773FB48AC05CC1EDBED105AED6246B39``.
+   The command above will generate key and print its fingerprint, something like ``8BE91E5A773FB48AC05CC1EDBED105AED6246B39``.
 Copy it.

 #.
-   Export your private key by using the hash above:
+   Export your private key by using the fingerprint above:

    .. code-block:: shell